Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 to all existing instances.

-Network Load Balancing relies on legacy HTTP Health checks for determining instance health.
+Network Load Balancing relies on legacy HTTP health checks to determine instance health.
 Even if your service does not use HTTP, you must run a basic web server on each instance that the health check system can query.

-For a configuration example, refer to Rules for Network Load Balancing.
+For a firewall rule example and a configuration example, see Rules for Network Load Balancing.

 Network Load Balancing doesn't use backend services session affinity.
 Instead, network load balancers use target pools for session affinity.